Constructing Hilbert modular forms whithout exceptional primes: Hilbert modular newforms without exceptional primes

-Now applying Proposition \ref{54} to $g$ and the set of primes with norm smaller than or equal to the maximum of $2k_0-1$ and the greatest prime divisor of $N_{F/\Q}(\n \q \mathfrak{d}_F )$ we obtain a prime $t>B$ different from $p$ and a Hilbert modular newform $h \in S_k(\n \q^2 \mathfrak{u}^2)$ which is tamely dihedral at $\mathfrak{u}$ of order $t$ and which again does not have any nontrivial inner twist nor complex multiplication (by Corollary \ref{46}), for some choice of $\mathfrak{u}$.
+Now applying Proposition \ref{54} to $g$ and the set of primes with norm smaller than or equal to the maximum of $2k_0-1$ and the greatest prime divisor of $N_{F/\Q}(\n \q^2 \mathfrak{d}_F )$ we obtain a prime $t>B$ different from $p$ and a Hilbert modular newform $h \in S_k(\n \q^2 \mathfrak{u}^2)$ which is tamely dihedral at $\mathfrak{u}$ of order $t$ and which again does not have any nontrivial inner twist nor complex multiplication (by Corollary \ref{46}), for some choice of $\mathfrak{u}$.
+Finally, by Proposition \ref{61}, $h$ does not have any exceptional primes.

-By Proposition \ref{61}, $h$ does not have any exceptional primes.
-Finally, the weight of $g$ and $h$ is the same as that of $f$, therefore $g$ and $h$ do not come from a change base of a strict subfield of $F$.

-We obtain the family $(f_n)_{n \in \N}$ by increasing the bound $B$ step by step, so that elements of bigger and bigger projective orders appear in the images of inertia groups. \end{proof}
+We obtain the family $(f_n)_{n \in \N}$ by increasing the bound $B$ step by step, so that elements of greater and greater projective orders appear in the images of inertia groups. \end{proof}